awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_cwe.md

 # Tutorial: Monitor Important Changes to Your Organization with CloudWatch Events<a name="orgs_tutorials_cwe"></a>

 This tutorial shows how to configure CloudWatch Events to monitor your organization for changes\.
-You start by configuring a rule that is triggered when users invoke specific Organizations operations\.
+You start by configuring a rule that is triggered when users invoke specific AWS Organizations operations\.
 Next, you configure CloudWatch Events to run an AWS Lambda function when the rule is triggered, and you configure Amazon SNS to send an email with details about the event\.

 The following illustration shows the main steps of the tutorial\.